LessGoudarzi/codeSnippets/Nuggets supporting an Excel VBA Dashboard.md

 Below are a series of VBA sub and functions used in a draft implementation

-This is designed to use normalized data extracted from a GAMS GDX file using the GDXXRW.exe utilit routine see c_reporting.xlsm in Colombia folder
+This is designed to use normalized data extracted from a GAMS GDX file using the GDXXRW.exe utility routine see c_reporting.xlsm in Colombia folder

 This includes the use of indices, bubblesort and code generated data dependent checkboxes for UI